Gradual convergence for Langevin dynamics on a degenerate potential

 Due to its natural relevance, it has been extensively studied in many stochastic models, see for instance \cite{Anderson, Avena, Ding, Gantert1, Hermon, Hunter, Levin, Oliveira, Pillai, SCO} and the references therein.

 The following proposition provides a rather general technique to prove no cut-off in ergodic systems.
-For convenience we keep the notation and parameters that are proper to our model.
+For convenience we keep the notation and parameters that are proper to our model, but we emphasize that the result can be seen as a method for proving no-cut-off valid for any stochastic process satisfying the hypotheses in Proposition~\ref{idea} below.
 In rough terms, it states that if there exists a non-trivial behavior for a suitable scale, then there is no cut-off for any scale.

 \begin{proposition}[No cut-off and mixing times asymptotics] Let $x\in \mathbb{R}$ be given and assume that the scale $(a_\veps = a_{\veps}(x), {\veps\in (0,1]})$ satisfies \begin{itemize} \item[i)] $\lim\limits_{\veps\rightarrow 0}a_{\veps}=\infty$. \item[ii)] For any $t>0$